12 Best Places to Visit in Bodhgaya, Bihar

 2. Sujata Garh Sujata Garh

-The Sujata Garh is the brick stupa that was constructed to commemorate the residence of Sujata, the maiden who offered milk and rice to Lord Buddha.
+The Sujata Garh is a brick stupa constructed to commemorate the residence of Sujata, the maiden who offered milk and rice to Lord Buddha.

-The Garh was established through excavations, which yielded an inscription from the 8th to 9th century AD.
+The Garh was established through excavations that yielded an inscription dated to the 8th to 9th century AD.
 Excavations by the Archaeological Survey of India in 1973-74 and again in 2001-06 have been fully exposed.

 It was constructed in three phases from the Gupta to the Pala period.
 At the ground level, a wooden railing surrounds the ‘Pradakshinapath’.
 The entire structure was originally plastered with lime.
 Some of the antiquities were found during excavations.
 They are displayed in the Bodhgaya Museum, maintained by the Indian Archaeological Survey.